Nick Cave and the Bad Seeds: Grinderman; Harvey's departure (2006–2012)

-Push the Sky Away, Skeleton Tree and Ghosteen (2013–present)
+Push the Sky Away, Skeleton Tree and Ghosteen (2013–2023)

 Nick Cave and the Bad Seeds' 15th studio album Push the Sky Away was released in mid-February 2013.
 During the album's recording, former member Barry Adamson rejoined the band as a bassist, then assumed a multi-instrumentalist (percussion, keyboards, vocals) role on subsequent tours.
 Kuepper briefly returned as the band's touring guitarist, but was replaced by George Vjestica for the European leg of the tour; Vjestica's 12-string guitar-playing was featured on several Push the Sky Away tracks.

-During the Nick Cave and the Bad Seeds summer USA tour in 2013 a smaller incarnation of the band recorded Live from KCRW (Cave, Ellis, Casey, Sclavunos and Adamson).
+During the Nick Cave and the Bad Seeds summer US tour in 2013, a smaller incarnation of the band recorded Live from KCRW (Cave, Ellis, Casey, Sclavunos and Adamson).
 In 2014 Nick Cave and The Bad Seeds toured North America with Ellis, Adamson, Sclavunos, Casey plus Conway Savage and George Vjestica.
 Cave embarked on solo tours in Australia and New Zealand in late 2014 and Europe in 2015 with Adamson on keyboards and percussion, joined by the rhythm section of Wydler and Casey, and with Ellis as the featured multi-instrumentalist.

-In May 2015, Toby Dammit replaced Adamson as a guest touring member; Adamson has not returned since, and Dammit did not participate in sessions for the subsequent Nick Cave and the Bad Seeds album.
+In May 2015, Larry Mullins replaced Adamson as a guest touring member; Adamson has not returned since, and Mullins did not participate in sessions for the subsequent Nick Cave and the Bad Seeds album.

 On 2 June 2016, the official Nick Cave website announced a documentary film titled One More Time with Feeling (directed by Andrew Dominik) which was screened on 8 September 2016.
-It accompanies the band's 16th album titled Skeleton Tree (released 9 September 2016).
+It accompanies the band's acclaimed 16th album titled Skeleton Tree (released 9 September 2016).
 In 2017, Cave begun writing songs for the next Bad Seeds record, which is set to complete a musical trilogy the band began with Push the Sky Away.
 Ellis and Cave played two orchestral shows at Hamer Hall in Melbourne, Australia on 9 and 10 August, featuring a selection of their various film scores.

 On 23 September 2019, Cave formally announced the album Ghosteen, to be released at the beginning of October 2019.
 It premiered on Nick Cave and the Bad Seeds' YouTube channel on 3 October.

 On 22 October 2021, the band released B-Sides & Rarities Part II; the sequel to their 2005 compilation B-Sides & Rarities.
 In June 2022, the band embarked upon their first tour since the onset of COVID-19, with their 2020 Ghosteen tour having previously been cancelled due to the pandemic.
-For the tour, the band were joined by four additional members – keyboardist Carly Paradis and backing vocalists Janet Ramus, T Jae Cole, and Subrina McCalla – alongside returning touring keyboardist Larry Mullins who now acted as touring drummer.
+For the tour, the band were joined by four additional members – keyboardist Carly Paradis and backing vocalists Janet Ramus, T Jae Cole, and Subrina McCalla – alongside returning touring keyboardist Larry Mullins, now acting as touring drummer.

+Wild God (2024–present)

+Nick Cave and the Bad Seeds 18th studio album Wild God was announced on 6 March 2024 and the title track was released as a single on the same day.
+A second single "Frogs" followed on 31 May and a third, "Long Dark Night", on 23 July.
+The album was released on 30 August.